casperhansen/fake-news-reasoning/README.md

 # Automatic Fake News Detection: Are Models Learning to Reason

 Casper Hansen, Christian Hansen, Lucas Chaves Lima (2021).
 Automatic Fake News Detection: Are Models Learning to Reason?
-ACL-IJCNLP 2021
+ACL 2021
  <br>
 1. Make sure to download the dataset (https://www.dropbox.com/s/3v5oy3eddg3506j/multi_fc_publicdata.zip?dl=0), and place in the same directory as code-acl.
 2. Install a python environment with the required packages (requirements.txt)